macintux/riak-application-guide/conflicts.md

 level.

-Two mechanisms which are **not** guaranteed to work without strong consistency are locks and *financial boundary* constraints.
-(WTF would these actually be called?)
+Two mechanisms which are **not** guaranteed to work without strong consistency are locks and constraints on values.

 For financial operations, it may be necessary (or at least desirable) to prevent a balance from dropping below a certain value (e.g.,